smith-gj/Reddit-PyCloud/README.md

 ## Installation

 Clone this repository to a directory of your choosing.
 Then create a virtual environment in which to install/run the third-party python libraries.
+This project requires python 3.x to be installed on the user's machine.

 ```
 virtualenv env1